 After meeting with park staff in February 1996, the wheels were put in motion to form a Friends group.
 Other Big Bend enthusiasts joined the effort and provided early leadership.
 The National Park Foundation provided a $2,500 seed grant to cover startup costs.
 A steering committee formed and met in July 1996 to create a mission statement, shape the new organization, and establish the founding board of directors.
 Within months, the Friends of Big Bend National Park (now Big Bend Conservancy) was incorporated and had a 501(c)(3) tax status from the IRS.
 The Wray Trust provided additional startup funding, a membership brochure was produced, and the first "Friends" started signing up!

-In early 1997, founding board member Jack Lamkin initiated a successful effort to seek legislative approval of a specially-designed license plate to benefit Big Bend National Park, which has raised over $850,000 for the park over the years.
+In early 1997, founding board member Jack Lamkin initiated a successful effort to seek legislative approval of a specially-designed license plate to benefit Big Bend National Park, which has raised over $1 million for the park over the years.
 The board of directors now numbers 21 volunteers who live across the state.
-By April 2020, the Conservancy had contributed over $3.8 million to Big Bend National Park, including two endowment funds.
+By June 2021, the Conservancy had contributed over $4 million to Big Bend National Park, including two endowment funds.

 Our mission is to support, promote, and raise funds for Big Bend National Park and the Rio Grande Wild & Scenic River in partnership with the National Park Service.